JustAnda7/Ruby_Chat_Server/README.md

 # Ruby_Chat_Server
-A ruby chat server from scratch to understand communication
+A terminal based ruby chat server that uses telnet to connect the users and allow them to chat.